Are you ready to get involved with the local community? We're ready to connect you with the right opportunity!

 Want to arrange a project for your department?
 Contact Matthew Hamilton.
 These are great opportunities to get to know your co-workers, get outside and give back locally.

-3. Independence Pass Highway Cleanup: Tuesday, October 9 - Plan on being available from 9 AM to 1:30 PM (noon if only participating in actual cleanup and not joining for lunch).
+2. Independence Pass Highway Cleanup: Tuesday, October 9 (Full, accepting volunteers on wait list) - Plan on being available from 9 AM to 1:30 PM (noon if only participating in actual cleanup and not joining for lunch).
 Each year, a group of ASC employees heads out to clean up a 4-mile stretch of Independence Pass.
 After we finish our cleanup work, we'll have pizza.
 Sign up ASAP as space is limited and this project is always popular.
 Details of meeting locations and a van pool for those who are interested will be sent out at a later date.

 Roaring Fork Outdoor Volunteers (RFOV) Roaring Fork Outdoor Volunteers (RFOV) promotes stewardship of our public lands by engaging the community in volunteer trail and restoration projects.
 Their public projects are open to anyone and everyone looking to take care of our trails and wetlands!